mvysny/mvysny.github.io/_posts/2020-12-10-vaadin-14-session-replication.md

 ### Session replication not serializing the state of Vaadin 14+

+Vaadin 8 stores `VaadinSession` under a single Session attribute key `com.vaadin.server.VaadinSession.MyUIServlet`.
+The session lists all active UIs; the UIs in turn list all attached components.
+Therefore, the entire UI state is stored under one session key.

+The same thing applies to Vaadin Flow as well.
+Flow stores `VaadinSession` under a single Session attribute key `com.vaadin.flow.server.VaadinSession.com.vaadin.flow.server.startup.ServletDeployer`.
+The session lists all active UIs; the UIs in turn list all attached components.
+Therefore, the entire UI state is stored under one session key.

-The reason is that Flow no longer calls `session.setAttribute()` when the UI is modified.
+However, Vaadin doesn't call `session.setAttribute()` when the UI is modified.
 That leads to Tomcat thinking that the session has not been changed, thus not triggering the session replication.
 Quoting Leif: